Email was a big deal when it first came to prominence.

 The mobile trend has already had a few major impacts on email marketing.

 First, the screen is smaller (obviously) so there is less room for a design to capture the interest of the consumer.
 Marketers and designers have to get creative with a marketing email design.
 Scale matters.
 Only the most important call-to-action may be included in an email design.

 Second, there are more outside distractions for mobile users.
 Marketers used to know that when a consumer checked their email they were sitting at a desk in a home or office.
 There aren’t too many distractions in that setting.

 When consumers are on the move with their phone there are more distractions.
 People are around and life is taking place everywhere.
 There is a higher premium on having an email that grabs attention.

 But these are opportunities for the best marketers.
 Mobile presents a great opportunity for email to become an even larger part of the marketing mix.
 You can reach consumers no matter where they are and you have more access to their time than ever before.

 By building an email list you get permission to market to your target consumers.
 Those that build their email lists today will benefit in the long run.

 Email changed the changed marketing forever.
 Messaging from business to consumer (or business to business) became more of an instant gratification.
 There was no longer a wait for a catalog to arrive in the mail.

-Email continues to evolve itself today with the increase in mobile use amungst consumers.
-There is more demand to be interesting and to stand out.
+Email continues to evolve itself today with the increase in mobile use and email compliance services.